sadanand-singh/reckoning.dev/src/posts/2020-02-14-patient-will-see-you-now/index.md

 help of our [app](https://apps.apple.com/us/app/whiterabbit-app/id1459556883), we can remind women for their annual mammograms, have all their imaging data in one place, share images and reports with friends, medical care team and doctors.

+{% signup "By the way..." %}
+I'm starting an email list for people interested in AI development and programming in general.
+If you enjoy that kind of stuff, you can join here and I'll notify you whenever I publish a new post.
+No strings attached, unsubscribe anytime.
+{% endsignup %}

 ## Technology shifting power from doctors to patients